FireShack/FireShack/README.md

 **And much more!**

-I love to collaborate with other people, so if you want a member for your team, please contact me to my email:
+I love to collaborate with other people, so if you want a member for your team, please email me at:
 - :envelope: _francoguardini10@gmail.com_

 Good code!